Space Oddity: Major Tom

-Retrospective appraisal
+Retrospective acclaim

-"Space Oddity" remains one of Bowie's most-popular songs and has frequently been listed by publications as one of his greatest songs.
+"Space Oddity" remains one of Bowie's most-popular songs and has frequently been listed by publications as one of his greatest.
 In 2015, Mojo magazine rated it Bowie's 23rd-best track in a list of his 100 greatest songs.
-Following Bowie's death in 2016, Rolling Stone named "Space Oddity" one of the 30 most-essential songs of Bowie's catalogue.
+Following Bowie's death in 2016, Rolling Stone named "Space Oddity" one of the 30 most-essential songs of his catalogue.
 A year later, the staff of Consequence of Sound voted it Bowie's tenth-best track.
-In 2017, the readers of NME voted "Space Oddity" Bowie's seventh-best track while the publication's staff placed it at number 18 in a list of Bowie's 40 best songs.
+In 2017, NME readers voted "Space Oddity" Bowie's seventh-best while the publication's staff placed it at number 18 in a list of Bowie's 40 best songs.

 The Guardian's Alexis Petridis voted "Space Oddity" number 25 in his list of Bowie's 50 greatest songs, writing: "Bowie perfectly inhabits its mood of blank-eyed, space-age alienation".
 In 2020, Tom Eames of Smooth Radio listed "Space Oddity" as Bowie's fifth-greatest song.
-Both Ultimate Classic Rock and The Telegraph listed it as Bowie's greatest song in 2016 and 2021, respectively.
+Ultimate Classic Rock listed it as Bowie's greatest song in 2016.
 Spencer Kaufman wrote: "The song was revolutionary for its time, musically and lyrically, and helped introduce the masses to one of the most dynamic and creative music acts we will ever know."
-In a list ranking every Bowie single from worst to best, Ultimate Classic Rock placed "Space Oddity" at number four.
+In a list ranking every Bowie single from worst to best, the publication placed "Space Oddity" at number four.

 "Space Oddity" has appeared on numerous best-of lists.
 In a 2000 list compiling the 100 greatest rock songs, VH1 placed "Space Oddity" at number 60.
 In 2012, Consequence of Sound included it in their list of the 100 greatest top songs of all time, ranking it number 43.
-In lists ranking the greatest songs of the 1960s, NME ranked "Space Oddity" at number 20, Pitchfork placed it at number 48, Paste magazine ranked it number three and Treble magazine placed it at number two.
-In 2021, Rolling Stone ranked "Space Oddity" at number 189 in their list of the "500 Greatest Songs of All Time".
-The magazine stated as Bowie's first hit, it "offer[ed] just a glimpse of the ever-evolving star he would become".
+In lists ranking the greatest songs of the 1960s, NME ranked "Space Oddity" at number 20, Pitchfork at number 48, Paste at number three and Treble at number two.
+In 2021, Rolling Stone placed "Space Oddity" at number 189 in their list of the "500 Greatest Songs of All Time".
+The magazine stated that as Bowie's first hit, it "offer[ed] just a glimpse of the ever-evolving star he would become".
 Several publications, including Mojo (39), NME (67), and Sounds (41), have also listed "Space Oddity" as one of the greatest singles of all time.
 Channel 4 and The Guardian similarly ranked it the 27th-greatest British number-one single in 1997 while NME ranked it number 26 in their 2012 list of the greatest number-one singles in history.

 The Rock and Roll Hall of Fame included "Space Oddity" in their list of "The 500 Songs That Shaped Rock and Roll".
 The song was inducted into the Grammy Hall of Fame in 2018.